-- Market structure was evaluated as competitive because the FTR auction is voluntary and the ownership positions resulted from the distribution of ARRs and voluntary participation. - Participant behavior was evaluated as competitive because there was no evidence of anti-competitive behavior. - Market performance was evaluated as competitive because it reflected the interaction between participant demand behavior and FTR supply, limited by PJM's analysis of system feasibility.
+- Market structure was evaluated as competitive because the FTR auction is voluntary and the ownership positions resulted from the distribution of ARRs and voluntary participation.
+But it is not clear, in a competitive market, why the ownership structure of Long Term FTRs is so highly concentrated. - Participant behavior was evaluated as competitive because there was no evidence of anti-competitive behavior. - Market performance was evaluated as competitive because it reflected the interaction between participant demand behavior and FTR supply, limited by PJM's analysis of system feasibility.
 But it is not clear, in a competitive market, why FTR purchases by financial entities remain persistently profitable. - Market design was evaluated as flawed because there are significant flaws with the basic ARR/FTR design.
 The market design is not an efficient way to ensure that all congestion revenues are returned to load.